SEAT Leon hatchback

 Engines, drive & performance

-Given all the similarities underneath the bodywork, it should come as no surprise that the Leon is fun to drive, thanks to all those Volkswagen Golf underpinnings.
-It's actually by far the best driving SEAT yet, with a comfortable ride, accurate steering, strong, responsive brakes and smooth gearboxes.
+Given all the similarities underneath the bodywork, it should come as no surprise that the SEAT Leon is fun to drive, thanks to all those Volkswagen Golf underpinnings.
+It's actually by far the best driving SEAT Leon yet, with a comfortable ride, accurate steering, strong, responsive brakes and smooth gearboxes.
 The faster models actually handle the best, but be aware that the seven-speed automatic gearboxes aren't as fun to drive as the manual versions.
 The 181bhp 2.0-litre TDI FR model is, in fact, one of the best diesel hot hatchbacks ever sold in the UK, accelerating from 0-62mph in just 7.5 seconds.
 All models are fitted with SEAT's Driver Profile system, which gives the driver the ability to adjust the car's set-up from comfort to sport.
-Yet if you want/need/must have even better performance, you can turn to the Leon Cupra, which is due for launch sometime in 2014.
+Yet if you want/need/must have even better performance, you can turn to the SEAT Leon Cupra, which is now available to order.